Skip to content

 Sarcoma Translational Research

-The Sarcoma Group aims to identify new treatments for young people with sarcoma.
-In particular, we are developing immunotherapy approaches that can be applied during surgery in order to prevent local relapse and metastasis.
+The Sarcoma Translational Research team aims to identify new treatments for young people with solid cancers.
+In particular, we are developing targeted therapies and immunotherapy approaches.

 Team leader